-Born and raised in Rhode Island, Karen Topakian graduated with a BA in Sociology and Theater from Clark University in 1976, and then earned a Master of Fine Arts degree from the San Francisco Art Institute.
-After completing her education, she worked from 1978-80 as a community organizer with the Providence-based group, People Acting Through Community Effort.
+After completing her formal education, Topakian worked from 1978-80 as a community organizer with the Providence, Rhode Island-based organization, People Acting Through Community Effort.
 From 1981-83, she managed a food co-op in Wakefield, Rhode Island and directed the University of Rhode Island’s Women’s Center.

-From 1987-91, Topakian served as a disarmament campaigner for Greenpeace‘s Nuclear-Free Seas campaign, whose mission was to help rid the world of naval nuclear weapons and to ban below-ground nuclear-weapons testing.
-She was also a member of Greenpeace’s national and international policy and strategic-planning groups.
+From 1987-91, Topakian served as a disarmament campaigner for Greenpeace‘s Nuclear-Free Seas initiative, whose mission was to help rid the world of naval nuclear weapons and to ban below-ground nuclear-weapons testing.
+She also served on Greenpeace’s Pacific campaign and was a member of the organization’s national and international policy and strategic-planning groups.

 From 1991-2001, Topakian was a board member with the Western States Legal Foundation.
 From 1993-96, she sat on the board of the Women’s AIDS Network.
 From July 1993 to March 2009, she served as executive director of the Agape Foundation Fund for Nonviolent Social Change.
-And from 1994-2010, she was a part-time member of the Greenpeace Fund board.
+From 1993-2012 she was a contributing writer to the Noe Valley Voice, where she developed and wrote stories about local issues in the Noe Valley neighborhood of San Francisco.
+And from 1994-2010, she was a part-time board member of the Greenpeace Fund.

-In the aftermath of 9/11, Topakian characterized the United States as a nation rife with bigotry and injustice against people of Middle Eastern extraction.
+In the aftermath of the 9/11 terrorist attacks, Topakian characterized the United States as a nation rife with bigotry and injustice against people of Middle Eastern extraction.
 She complained, for instance, that Muslims and Arabs who had “worked hard and played by the rules” were now being unjustifiably “suspected of all kinds of nefarious acts just because of the religion [they] practice, the country where [they] were born, or the kind of company that [they] keep.”

-Strongly opposed to the post-9/11 U.S. military campaigns in Afghanistan and Iraq, Topakian traced the origins of those conflicts to America’s allegedly unquenchable “addiction to oil,” which she blamed, in turn, for leading to unacceptable levels of “air pollution,” massive numbers car accidents, and an unsustainable “dependence on fossil fuels.”
+Strongly opposed to the post-9/11 U.S. military campaigns in Afghanistan and Iraq, Topakian traced the origins of those conflicts to America’s allegedly unquenchable “addiction to oil,” which she blamed, in turn, for having created unacceptable levels of “air pollution,” massive numbers car accidents, and an unsustainable “dependence on fossil fuels.”